article banner

 Notice that, thanks to runCurrent, we can precisely check when some value changes.

 A similar effect could be achieved if we used delay.
-This is like having two independent processes: one is doing things, while the other is checking if the first one is behaving properly.
+This is like having two independent processes: one executing the operation under test, while the other is checking the side effects of this operation.

 @Test fun `should show progress bar when sending data`() = runTest { val database = FakeDatabase() val vm = UserViewModel(database) launch { vm.showUserData() } // then assertEquals(false, vm.progressBarVisible.value) delay(1000) assertEquals(true, vm.progressBarVisible.value) delay(1000) assertEquals(false, vm.progressBarVisible.value) }

-Using explicit functions like advanceTimeBy is considered more readable than using delay.
+Using explicit functions like advanceTimeBy in such situations is considered more readable and more predictable than using delay, but both options are valid.

 Testing functions that launch new coroutines